Spania: Ecclesiastical government

-The province of Spania was predominantly Latin Christian, while the Byzantine governors were the same, though many were Eastern Christians.
+The province of Spania was predominantly Western Christian, while many Byzantine governors were Eastern Christians.
 Despite this, the relationship between subject and ruler and between church and state seems to have been no better than in Arian Visigothic Spain.
 The church of Spania was also less independent of the Papacy than the Gothic church, which was composed largely of Hispano-Romans.
 The two churches were separate.
 No clerics of one ever attended councils of the other.
 Indeed, no provincial council ever met in Spania.
 The theological controversies of each, however, were shared: the one stirred up by Bishop Vincent of Zaragoza's conversion to Arianism sparked a response from the bishop of Málaga.